irfndi/meets-match/introduction.md

 # Telegram Matching Bot Development Guide

 This guide provides a step-by-step approach to building a scalable and efficient Telegram Matching Bot using Python and Supabase.
-The bot is designed to offer users an intuitive way to connect, create profiles, set preferences, and match with other users based on shared interests and compatibility.
-It includes advanced features such as profile management, match viewing, secure communication, and match management, providing an engaging experience for users.
+The bot is designed to offer users an intuitive way to connect, create profiles, set preferences, and match with other users based on shared interests, location, and compatibility factors such as age.
+It includes advanced features such as profile management with full CRUD capabilities, match viewing, secure communication, and match management, providing an engaging experience for users.

 Key enhancements include user verification, privacy controls, reporting/blocking functionality, and security best practices to ensure a safe and trustworthy platform for users.
 This guide will help you create a robust bot while incorporating modern best practices in serverless architecture, microservices, and performance optimization.